sirwillchris/kyx-link-generator/README.md

 ## 📦 Installation

-To install the Jumio KYX Link Generator run the command `npm i kyx-link-generator` in your preferred code editor
+To install the Jumio KYX Link Generator follow any of the following methods

+A - Git

+Open up terminal and type `git clone https://github.com/sirwillchris/kyx-link-generator.git` and access the main.js

+B - NPM
+In an blank project run 'npm i kyx-link-generator' and navigate to `node_modules > kyx-link-generator > main.js`

 ## 🚀 Usage